STOmics/Stereopy/docs/source/Tutorials/FormatConversion.rst

 When flavor='scanpy', this parameter is useless.

-:param output: path of output_file
+:param output: Default is None
+If None, it will return a Anndata object, but not generate a h5ad file.

 :return: Anndata object